jonmorrissmith/RpiTrainDisplay/README.md

 third_line_y=46     \\ pixel-row for the third line of text fourth_line_y=62    \\ pixel-row for the fourth line of text
 ```

-## More RGB Matrix parameters
+## Once you're happy with your configuration
+Scroll to the bottom and click on **Save and Restart**.

+This saves your configuration (to 'config.txt') and (re)starts the display.

+You can **Save as Default** and **Rest to Default** to allow you to revert changes.

+# Advanced Configuration
-It's unlikely that you'll need to change these, but they're available to change if you need to.
+It's unlikely that you'll need to change these, but they're available if you need to.

 Detail of the parameters is available [in the RGB Matrix documentation](https://github.com/hzeller/rpi-rgb-led-matrix/blob/master/README.md#changing-parameters-via-command-line-flags).
 ```